-In this 1-day workshop, participants learn about and design their own personal/team visual management boards to see, measure and improve the flow of value to clients.
-Seeing work, especially when experimenting (to be agile), is critical to understand and to share experimental results.
-Participants learn to recognize multitasking, working in the dark and clutter as disrupting flow and then learn how to make work visible to focus and finish.
-Using visual cues to make decisions is part of everyday life.
-In science, making what is normally invisible visible ensures that what is being studied can consistently be measured.
-In a Lean organization this means work (as flow) can be measured and improved by everyone involved in work.
-This visual management workshop is critical for everyone in an organization from front-line employees to management.
-Prerequisite is Introduction to Lean for Government.
+In this online course, participants learn about and design their own personal/team visual management boards to see, measure and improve the flow of value to customers.
+Seeing work, especially when experimenting (to be agile), is critical to share experimental results.
+Participants learn to recognize multitasking and working in the dark as disrupting flow and then learn how to make work visible to focus and finish.
+Prerequisite is Introduction to Lean.

--Lean tools include visual management such as personal flow board, team flow board, meeting board and daily improvement board
+-Lean tools include visual management such as personal flow board, team flow board, kamishibai board, meeting flow board and problem flow board

 -daily huddle in combination with visual management

-Who should attend: From front line workers to senior management, this visual management workshop is designed for everyone.
+Who should attend: This visual management course is designed for everyone.

-Join the some 3,000+ public servants across Canada who have attended Lean workshops offered by Alpen Path Solutions since March 2015.
-Alpen Path Solutions created the Certificate in Lean for the Public Sector in late summer 2015 with 4 of the Lean courses above, taught since March 2015.
+Join the some 3,000+ participants across Canada who have attended Lean workshops offered by Alpen Path Solutions since March 2015.
+Alpen Path Solutions created the Certificate in Lean in late summer 2015 with 4 of the Lean courses above, taught since March 2015.

-France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of public sector experience and years of Lean leadership within a line department to help you live Lean in your government organisation.
+France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of experience and years of Lean leadership within a line department to help you live Lean in your organization.
 Joanne Gaudet (BSc, BA, MA), Lean coach at Alpen Path Solutions Inc., brings her expertise in science studies to the successful deployment of Lean as an applied collaborative science.
 Enlist empirical science in your work every day.